frida/frida-website/_docs/javascript-api.md

         -   propagate: Let the application deal with any native exceptions that occur during the function call.
 (Or, the handler installed through `Process.setExceptionHandler()`.)
+    -   `traps`: code traps to be enabled, as a string.
+Supported values are:
+        -   default: Interceptor.attach() callbacks will be called if any hooks are triggered by a function call.
+        -   all: In addition to Interceptor callbacks, Stalker may also be temporarily reactivated for the duration of each function call.
+                 This is useful for e.g. measuring code coverage while guiding a fuzzer, implementing "step into" in a debugger, etc.

 ## NativeCallback